Issue Cycle Time: The Key to Engineering Operations

 Establishing Benchmarks

 Benchmark definition requires contextual analysis of team composition, project complexity, and delivery requirements.
+Using the cycle time formula and performing cycle time calculation are key steps in establishing benchmarks and identifying improvement opportunities.

 Start by calculating your team’s current average cycle time across different issue types.
 Factor in: